Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/index.md

 | StatsMenu      | Integrated                | Stats are now accessed through a tab in the Pipboy interface, not a separate menu.         |
 | SWFLoaderMenu  | Not Registered | Exists but is not used in normal gameplay; not registered in the game's UI system.        |

 - **Integration and Replacement**: Some menus from previous games were integrated into new interfaces in Fallout 4, reflecting the game's unique UI design.
 For example, the `InventoryMenu` and `StatsMenu` have been subsumed into the Pipboy interface, a central element of Fallout 4's UI.
 - **Redundancy and Removal**: Certain menus were deemed redundant or irrelevant in the context of Fallout 4's gameplay and setting.
 The `MagicMenu` and `GiftMenu` are examples of interfaces that have no direct application in Fallout 4.
 - **Developmental Menus**: Menus like `BSOverlayMenu` and `DebugTextMenu` were likely used during the game's development phase and do not have a role in the final, retail version of the game.

-## Conclusion
-The evolution of the Fallout 4 UI reflects both the game's unique aesthetic and functional design as well as a departure from some of the interface elements familiar to players of previous Bethesda titles.
-Understanding these changes is crucial for mod developers and players interested in the game's interface design.